Bolesław V the Chaste: Father's death

 On 6 December 1227 Casimir I of Kuyavia - who probably represented his father Konrad I of Masovia at the funeral of Leszek I - advanced his father's claims over the custody of Bolesław V and his inheritance as his closest male relative.
 Due to the lack of response, Konrad I came to Skaryszew to negotiate with Grzymisława and the local nobility in the first half of March 1228, with regard to assuming the guardianship of his nephew during his minority.
-The nobility, especially the Gryfici family, preferred the rule of Władysław III Spindleshanks, but at that point he was in the midst of fighting with his nephew Władysław Odonic and was unable to claim his rights.
+The nobility, especially the Gryfici family, preferred the rule of Władysław III Spindleshanks, but at that point, he was in the midst of fighting with his nephew Władysław Odonic and was unable to claim his rights.
 Konrad I then appeared in the northern part of Kraków, but at his side were only the Topór and Sztarza families, and so this attempt to take the Seniorate failed.
-According to Kazimierz Krotowski, the absence from Lesser Poland was the cause of the Prussian invasion to Masovia.
+According to Kazimierz Krotowski, the absence from Lesser Poland was the cause of the Prussian invasion of Masovia.

 Adoption by Władysław Spindleshanks

-On 5 May 1228, a meeting was organized in Cienia between Władysław Spindleshanks and a delegation of Kraków nobles, which included Bishop Iwo Odrowąż; voivode Marek Gryfita; Pakosław Awdaniec the Old, voivode of Sandomierz; and Mściwój, castellan of Wiślica.
+On 5 May 1228, a meeting was organised in Cienia between Władysław Spindleshanks and a delegation of Kraków nobles, which included Bishop Iwo Odrowąż; voivode Marek Gryfita; Pakosław Awdaniec the Old, voivode of Sandomierz; and Mściwój, castellan of Wiślica.
 Under the terms of the meeting, Władysław agreed to the adoption of Bolesław V, making him his successor over Kraków and Greater Poland.
 After the meeting, Władysław arrived in Kraków, where Grzymisława formally gave him the rule of the city.
 The dowager duchess and her son received the Duchy of Sandomierz, where she exercised the regency.

-Shortly afterwards Władysław Odonic escaped from prison and the fight for Greater Poland was resumed.
+Shortly afterwards, Władysław Odonic escaped from prison and the fight for Greater Poland was resumed.
 Władysław Spindleshanks was forced to leave Kraków.
 Then the local nobility, with the consent of Grzymisława, called Henry the Bearded to Kraków, but only to rule as a governor.
-In the summer of 1228 Konrad I of Masovia attacked Kraków, but was defeated at the Battle of Skała by Henry I's son, Henry the Pious.
-However, a year later Konrad I captured Henry the Bearded and occupied Sieradz-Łęczyca and later Sandomierz, removing Grzymisława from power, despite resistance from the local nobility.
-In 1230 Władysław Spindleshanks, with the help of Henry I, made an unsuccessful attempt to recover his lands.
+In the summer of 1228, Konrad I of Masovia attacked Kraków, but was defeated at the Battle of Skała by Henry I's son, Henry the Pious.
+However, a year later, Konrad I captured Henry the Bearded and occupied Sieradz-Łęczyca and later Sandomierz, removing Grzymisława from power, despite resistance from the local nobility.
+In 1230, Władysław Spindleshanks, with the help of Henry I, made an unsuccessful attempt to recover his lands.
 Władysław died one year later in exile in Racibórz.

 Władysław's will named Henry the Bearded heir to Kraków and Greater Poland.
 In 1231, with the support of the Gryfici family, Henry obtained the rule over Sandomierz, after Grzymisława (who feared for the future of the inheritance of her infant son) surrendered the regency.
-During 1231-1232 Henry fought against Konrad for Lesser Poland; by the autumn of 1232 Henry finally obtained control over Lesser Poland and Konrad could only keep Sieradz-Łęczyca.
+During 1231–1232, Henry fought against Konrad for Lesser Poland; by the autumn of 1232, Henry finally obtained control over Lesser Poland and Konrad could only keep Sieradz-Łęczyca.